This Introductory Maven Tutorial will explain what is Maven, why use Maven, its Definition, Basic Terminologies, Types of Maven Repository, etc:

 It is also possible to modify this location in settings.xml (MAVEN_HOME /conf /settings.xml) with the help of the localRepository tag.

 Below xml code snippet, that shows how to change the locations of the local repository:

 Central repository is developed by the Apache Maven group and is hosted on the web.
 This is considered as the central repository and it has all the common libraries.
 Like a local repository, we can also modify the location where they are to be downloaded by default by changing the setting.xml.

 #3) Maven Remote Repository

-Remote repository is also hosted on the web.
-In some scenarios, a company can develop its own remote repository and perform deployments on their private projects.
+A remote repository is also hosted on the web.
+In some scenarios, a company can develop its own remote repository and perform deployments on its private projects.
 These will be owned by that specific company and can be operated only inside it.

-The remote repository has similar working patterns like a central repository.
+The remote repository has similar working patterns to a central repository.
 Whenever any dependencies or configurations are required from these repositories, they shall first be downloaded into our local and then used.

-A sample xml code for remote repository with the id and url is shown below.
+A sample xml code for the remote repository with the id and url is shown below.

 <repositories> <repository> <id>com.src.repository</id> <url>http://maven.comp.com/maven2/</url> </repository> </repositories>